Expertise

 • BIRT is the most usable for reports that are medium to high complexity.
 For each feature, it provides pretty complete functionality that can be accessed completely through the BIRT Report Designer’s UI without requiring custom code.

 • BIRT’s entire way of doing things is geared toward reusing report components across multiple reports.
-You can create libraries of shared resources -- such as report items, scripts, queries, data connections, images, styles, and templates – that can be dynamically used by multiple reports.
+You can create libraries of shared resources -- such as report items, scripts, queries data connections, images, styles, and templates – that can be dynamically used by multiple reports.
 This means that if you need to change a component that appears in multiple reports, you can do so just once as opposed to editing each report individually.

 Weaknesses

-• The BIRT User Interface is perhaps too cluttered and overwhelming for novice report developers, or even for experienced report developers who are new-to-BIRT.
+• The BIRT User Interface is perhaps too cluttered and overwhelming for novice report developers, or even for experienced report developers who are new to BIRT.

 • BIRT is more focused on just reports, where Pentaho and Jaspersoft are more broadly focused on the gamut of Business Intelligence.
 As such, BIRT lacks an open-source report server that would let report developers deploy their reports to end-users, it has fewer open source tools to help with data integration, and does not have open source analysis tools.
 In contrast, both Jaspersoft and Pentaho provide open source BI servers to run reports, perform analysis, and provide data integration.